-Living In Balance - The Crucible Project
+Living In Balance

 On a Crucible Project initial weekend, we briefly mention the four parts of a man (King, Lover, Sage, and Warrior).
 We point out how Jesus was perfect in each of these areas.
 If one does follow-up work after an initial weekend (groups, staffing, second level weekends, training, 2-year program) that person has an opportunity to further explore how these areas “show up” in a man’s (more specifically, his) life.

 Sometimes I see a mistake being made as some compare these parts to personality types (DISC, Myers-Briggs, etc.).
 A man may say, “I’m a Sage,” not realizing that he is only high in Sage, or better explained; Sage is his first “go to” when living life.
 However, the four parts are not personality types.
 Each of us have all four parts wired into our being.
 Life circumstances have created situations where being higher in some and lower in others helped us to navigate those circumstances.
 Therefore, we have strengthened some parts at the expense of others.
 Part of our work is to move toward being balanced in all four areas … like Jesus.